A Study of Experimental Apalutamide for High‑Risk, Localized or Locally Advanced Prostate Cancer

 A Randomized, Double-blind, Placebo-controlled, Phase 3 Study of Apalutamide in Subjects With High-risk, Localized or Locally Advanced Prostate Cancer Who Are Candidates for Radical Prostatectomy

 High-risk prostate cancer accounts for approximately 15 percent (%) of newly diagnosed prostate cancers.
 A systemic therapy that eradicates micrometastatic disease is needed to improve survival in high-risk participants undergoing RP with pLND.
 It is hypothesized that androgen blockade prior to and after RP with pLND may improve outcomes for participants at the highest risk for recurrence.
 This study is designed to evaluate if androgen blockade administered prior to and after RP with pLND will increase the rate of pathological complete response (pCR) and lead to better overall outcomes.
 ERLEADA (apalutamide, also known as JNJ-56021927 and ARN-509) is an orally available, non-steroidal small molecule, which acts as a potent and selective antagonist of the androgen receptor (AR), currently being developed for the treatment of prostate cancer.
 The study includes screening phase (approximately up to 35 days before randomization), treatment phase (the planned Treatment Phase will include a total of 12 treatment cycles of apalutamide or placebo; 6 cycles prior to RP with pLND (Cycle 1 through Cycle 6) and 6 cycles after RP with pLND (Cycle 7 through Cycle 12).
 Cycle 1 Day 1 will start within 3 days after randomization) and follow-up phase.
 The end of study (study completion) is defined as last participant assessment at study site with approximate study duration of 8 years.
 Participants will undergo efficacy, pharmacokinetics and biomarker evaluations.
 The safety will be monitored throughout the study.
+An open-label sub-study comparing apalutamide plus ADT before and after RP with pLND with standard of care treatment will be initiated at selected sites upon notification by the sponsor.

 Prostatic Neoplasms Androgens Apalutamide Androgen Deprivation Therapy (ADT) Apalutamide + ADT